Halfords: Sponsorships

 In 1987, Halfords sponsored the team of Professional Road Cycling, ANC Halfords, and that year entered the Tour de France.
 However the team ran out of money at the end of the season and officially disbanded.

 The company returned as a major sponsor of British Touring Car Championship for the 2002 season, partnering with Vic Lee Racing to sponsor its bright orange Peugeot 406 Coupé cars.

 When VLR's efforts to make the grid in 2004 fell through, Halfords switched allegiance to Team Dynamics, sponsoring Matt Neal and Dan Eaves.
 In 2005 and 2006, Neal brought Halfords title glory, winning the overall drivers' titles.
 The company remained loyal to Team Dynamics thereafter, returning as a BTCC sponsor in 2016 with Team Dynamics, resulting in another title success with Gordon Shedden.
 Halfords remained in the BTCC until the end of the 2022 season, before parting ways with Team Dynamics ahead of the 2023 BTCC.

 In January 2008, Halfords started sponsoring a mixed professional bike team, Team Halfords Bikehut, headed by Nicole Cooke.

-Previously sponsoring weather broadcasts on C4, Halfords announced a 15 month partnership to sponsor ITV National Weather from October 2018.
+Previously sponsoring weather broadcasts on Channel 4, Halfords announced a 15 month partnership to sponsor ITV National Weather from October 2018.